Author: The board of Asset | IB&M

 The Faculty Council is working on the level of TiSEM.
 They can discuss faculty specific subjects like quality of education and career orientation.

-In this article, you can read what drives Lars van Loenen, #2 on the list of Front, to participate in the elections for the University Council.
+In this article, you can read what drives Michelle Engelen, #3 on the list of Student Party ECCO, to participate in the elections for the Faculty Council.

 The elections will take place from April 21st– 23rd this year, so vote to be represented!